VNavrockij/New-repository-for-testing/cvcvc.md

 ---
 **Work experience**

-- From 2008-2011 he worked as a bartender on national television.
+- From 2008-2011, worked as a bartender on national television.
 - From 2011-2018, co-owner of the family coffee business.
-- Since 2018, he retired and devoted time to his family.
+- Since 2018, retired and devoted time to his family.
-- From 2020 start IT career.
+- From 2020, start IT career.
 ---
 **Personal qualities**